Macro and Micro Conversion – The Milestones on the CRO Roadmap

 To understand macro and micro conversions better, you need to understand the roadmap that users follow while making an online purchase.
 And it looks something like this:

-10. Enter preferred payment method (eg. debit card, credit card)
+- Enter your preferred payment method (eg. debit card, credit card)

 Micro Conversion vs Macro Conversions